TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Character.md

     -   *Animated*: Whether the character will be used with extra animations.
 Without this flag all the individual parts of the character are collapsed and optimized to speed up rendering.
-        With the flag on the original structure of the character is preserved so that animations can be applied to the character's bones or nodes.
+        With the flag on, the original structure of the character is preserved so that animations can be applied to the character's bones or nodes.
     -   *AnimatedCollapseNodes*: Collapse nodes which are not touched by any animation in the base character when loading an animated character.
-    -   *StaticIfNoAnim*: Import as static (aka without the *Animated* flag) if they aren't any animation in the base character.
+    -   *StaticIfNoAnim*: Import as static (aka without the *Animated* flag) if there isn't any animation in the base character.
     -   *SharedAnimations*: Animations are shared between all the Characters using the same base character file.
     -   *SharedMaterials*: Materials are shared between all the Characters using the same base character file.
     -   *ComputeNormals*: Whether to compute the character's normals when it is loaded.
-This can be used to fix normals if the characters are not correctly setup and you don't have access to the source or don't want to modify it.
+This can be used to fix normals if the characters are not correctly setup, and you don't have access to the source or don't want to modify it.
-    -   *ComputeTangentFrame*: Whether to compute the character's tangent frames when it is loaded, this is used for normal mapping, if not set the tangent frames are computed within the pixel shader which is usually slower than precomputing it at load time.
+    -   *ComputeTangentFrame*: Whether to compute the character's tangent frames when it is loaded.
+This is used for normal mapping.
+If not set, the tangent frames are computed within the pixel shader which is usually slower than precomputing it at load time.
     -   *NoPhysics*: Never load any physics data for the character.
     -   *PhysicsOnly*: Only load the physics data of the character, the character is never drawn on screen.
-    -   *PhysicsDynamicScaling*: Notify that the character is going to be scaled dynamically while the level is running and that its mesh will be used as collision shape.
+    -   *PhysicsDynamicScaling*: Notify that the character is going to be scaled dynamically while the level is running, and that its mesh will be used as collision shape.
 This is notably slower (20-30% slower) on mobile devices and thus is not the default.
     -   *PhysicsHull*: The physics data is a convex hull of the